msrose/content-delete/README.md

 ## Command Line Usage

-Given a folder `test`, the command
+Given a folder `tmp`, the command

 ```
-node index.js test
+node content-delete tmp
 ```

 removes everything from inside the folder, but leaves the folder itself.